 database, user, and password can be any value.
-The examples match the names you provide in the Altus Director configuration settings described below in Configure Altus Director Server to use the MariaDB Database.
+The examples match the names you provide in the Altus Director configuration settings described below in Configuring Altus Director Server to use the MariaDB Database on page 121.

 Backing Up MariaDB Databases